bringyourownideas/silverstripe-maintenance/docs/en/userguide/index.md

 ## Check for additional modules

-Click on the 'Explore Addons' button to access [SilverStripe's Add-ons](https://www.silverstripe.org/software/addons/) repository.
-Use this site to find modules and themes to add to your SilverStripe website.
+Click on the 'Browse Modules' button to browse [Silverstripe CMS modules on packagist](https://packagist.org/search/?type=silverstripe-vendormodule).

 ## What do "Version, Available, Latest" mean?